11th May, 2022

 Confined spaces are dangerous places.
 Working in confined spaces is not something that can always be avoided, so you need to know the hazards to watch out for.
-In this post, we are going to cover 7 main hazards associated with confined space work.
+In this post, find out the 7 main hazards associated with confined space work.

 Before you can tackle the risks associated with confined spaces, you need to be able to identify when work is being carried out in confined spaces, and the hazards associated with the confined space.

 A confined space is an enclosed area where there is a risk of death or dangerous injury from hazardous substances or dangerous conditions.

 A confined space is a place that is substantially enclosed (though not always entirely), and where serious injury can occur from hazardous substances or conditions within the space or nearby.

 Enclosures with limited openings such as drains, sewers, tanks and silos are confined spaces.
 These are often places that are not usually entered by people, but may need to be during maintenance work or inspections.

 During construction work, some areas may become confined spaces due to the work being carried out, for example within trenches, unventilated rooms or building voids.

 If confined space work cannot be avoided, you need to take extreme care.
 If you run into trouble within a confined space, the consequences can be fatal.
 Here are our top 7 confined space hazards.

 Oxygen can be removed from the atmosphere within a confined space through naturally occurring reactions.
 A reaction between certain soils and the oxygen, or groundwater and chalk or limestone can produce carbon dioxide which displaces oxygen.
 Rust forming inside tanks can also create a lack of oxygen.